Discover the Deepest Lake in Miami-Dade County

 ©Allison Michael/Shutterstock.com

 The deepest lake in Florida is the aptly-named Deep Lake.
-Located in Seminole County, Deep Lake is known as a sinkhole lake and has a depth of roughly 90 feet.
+Located in Seminole County, Deep Lake is known as a sinkhole lake with a depth of roughly 90 feet.
 The largest lake in Florida is Lake Okeechobee, with a depth of under 20 feet!
 There are plenty of unique and interesting bodies of water to explore in the Sunshine State, with West Lake only being one of many!

-Share this post on:
+Share on:

 About the Author